 In a nutshell, that’s your ability to perform dancing steps on the music beats.
-For example, afro-Cuban dancers perfectly display how to dance to the rhythm, because they match the movements of their body to the way the music is played.
-Their coordination with the music is such that they can start as follower of the rhythm, and end as its master.
-If you look at this typical afro-Cuban dance, you will realise the dancer started by following the song, but then ended influencing its direction.
+For example, Afro-Cuban dancers perfectly display how to dance to the rhythm because they match the movements of their body to the way the music is played.
+Their coordination with the music is such that they can start as a follower of the rhythm and end as its master.
+If you look at this typical Afro-Cuban dance, you will realize the dancer started by following the song but then influenced its direction.
 That’s one of the reasons why it’s a fascinating pleasure to study improvised dances.

-People who can dance to the rhythm, to the point where they can change the course of a song (or anticipate the beats of a lyric they never heard before) experience a ‘trip to another dimension”.
-Indeed, there are many untapped possibilities to human being potential that can be revealed when you reach a trance.
-I have uncovered these potentials very often, where the essence of time disappeared beyond my very feet.
-I could be dancing for few seconds, reach a phase where I feel light and undisturbed.
-And when I come back to my normal self, it has already been 2 hours gone by.
-This secret place really worth visiting.
+People who can dance to the rhythm, to the point where they can change the course of a song (or anticipate the beats of a lyric they never heard before) experience a ”trip to another dimension”.
+Indeed, there are many untapped possibilities for human being potential that can be revealed when you reach a trance.
+I have often uncovered these potentials, where the essence of time disappeared beyond my feet.
+I could dance for a few seconds and reach a phase where I felt light and undisturbed.
+And when I return to my normal self, it has already been 2 hours.
+This secret place is worth visiting.

 Absolutely.
 In fact, sometimes it’s better not to have any sense of rhythm.
-Because that way you can feel the experience I revealed earlier more violently.
-As opposed to someone who has been doing it since childhood and for whom it’s just a natural thing.
-However, and like for everything, you must have a method otherwise you will never reach the promise land.
+Because that way, you can feel the experience I revealed earlier more violently.
+As opposed to someone who has been doing it since childhood and for whom it’s just natural.
+However, like everything, you must have a method; otherwise, you will never reach the promised land.

-In the following example, I reveal how to listen to Cuban rumba which is one of the most popular dances of the island.
+In the following example, I reveal how to listen to Cuban rumba, one of the island’sisland’s most popular dances.

-I mentioned two key secrets to be able to dance on the rhythm.
-It is very important that when you listen to the music and train your ears, you try to do it with synchronised movements of your body.
-That way, you will teach the later to react differently to different parts of a song.
+I mentioned two essential secrets to being able to dance to the rhythm.
+First, it is crucial that when you listen to music and train your ears, you try to do it with synchronized movements of your body.
+That way, you will teach the latter to react differently to different parts of a song.
 As for the body movement part, it’s equally vital that you do that with music.
-If you practice these two aspects every day, in no time you will be able to integrate rhythm into your body.
+If you practice these two aspects every day, in no time, you will be able to integrate rhythm into your body.